 “We are thrilled to announce this year’s group of 4-H Ambassadors” says Andrea Halse, Manager, Youth Experience, 4-H Ontario.
 “This group of exceptional leaders will play an integral role in promoting and showcasing the values and opportunities that 4-H provides across the province to volunteers, participants and stakeholders.”

 For more than 15 years, the 4-H Ontario Ambassador program has provided 4-H youth with training in leadership, citizenship, communications, and public relations.
 The 4-H Ontario ambassadors will use these skills to recruit new members and share the 4-H story.
 Ambassadors will attend 4-H Ontario events across the province and represent 4-H Ontario at community events to promote the 4-H program.

 The 4-H Ontario Ambassador program is sponsored by GROWMARK, Inc. and the Ontario FS Co-operative System.
 Since the program’s inception in 2005, GROWMARK, Inc. and the Ontario FS Co-operative System have provided ambassadors with this experience through sponsorship of the program.

-Rhiannah has been a 4-H participant for 11 years in the Carleton 4-H Association and has completed over 27 4-H projects during her tenure.
-She has received the “I Pledge” Award for sportsmanship and enthusiasm, she is a past Queen of the Furrow and an accomplished judge.
-Rhiannah is a member of the Pi Beta Phi Sorority where she is involved in philanthropic activities to raise money and supplies for many worthwhile causes.
-She is involved in the Ontario Agricultural College’s Sheep & Goat, and Judging Clubs.
+Returning for a second term as a 4-H Ontario ambassador, Rhiannah has been a 4-H participant for 12 years in the Carleton 4-H Association and has completed over 30 4-H projects during her tenure.
+She has received the “I Pledge” Award for sportsmanship and enthusiasm, she is a past Queen of the Furrow and the recipient of several association awards for her project work.
+Rhiannah is also a member of the Pi Beta Phi Sorority where she is involved in philanthropic activities to raise money and supplies for many worthwhile causes.

 To schedule a 4-H Ontario Ambassador for your next event please complete the request form online here.